The Easy Way to Update Bathroom Tile Without Replacing It!

 SO many of you asked this!
 Your brain does not register the tile stickers, it just feels like a regular tile floor.
 They are not perfectly smooth, which is good because I think that would be crazy slippery.
 They feel about like the vinyl cover on a binder.
 Just the tiniest bit of texture.

 We did not use tile stickers in Avery's shower because I was concerned about mold along the tiny edge of the sticker and the ability to use certain cleaners.
 I know some people have used them as the decorative tile line at the top of the shower.
 You could certainly use them on bathroom wall tiles or a backsplash, though!
-I just would not personally put them in a shower or bathtub.
+But I would not recommend using tile stickers in a shower or bathtub.

 So what do you think?
 Are you going to use tile stickers to update bathroom tile without replacing it?
 It really is the simplest way to cover old or ugly tile with a totally brand new look.